nanoporetech/ts-argue/README.md

-# ts-argue (working title)
+# argumen-ts

 An opinionated framework for creating modern CLI applications in Node.js, with a simple and composable approach to command definitions.

-Whereas most CLI frameworks use the builder pattern for defining the behavior of the application ts-argue defines a pattern for a command object.
+Whereas most CLI frameworks use the builder pattern for defining the behavior of the application argumen-ts defines a pattern for a command object.
 These commands can then be composed into a tree of sub-commands to define your application.
 In addition to defining the application behavior this tree of commands auto-generates contextual help text and suggestions.

 ## Example